geocar/qsalt/README.md

     "c"$.qsalt.sdecrypt[message;secret]

 If the message was altered, then null will be returned.
+Note the result is padded with null-bytes.

 ##Hashing